Avenkatakilari/pet-rest-app/README.md

-# express-mongo-jwt
+# pet-rest-app
-This is a demo project that can be used as Boilerplate for an microservice with Rest API development with Node, Express, MonogDB, Mongoose, JWT Middleware
+This is a demo project to show how to build a microservice with Django Restframework (DRF)

 Table of contents: